duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 > {: .solution}
 {: .challenge}

 This type of visualization makes it easy to compare the range and spread of values across groups.
 The "middle" 50% of the data is located inside the box and outliers that are far away from the central mass of the data are drawn as points.
+The bar in the middle of the box is the median.
+Here, we can see that the median bar for Europe is highest, indicating that countries in Europe tend to have higher rates of lung cancer than countries in other continents.

+> ## Which continent tends to have countries with the lowest smoking rates?
+> > ## Solution
+> > Africa tends to have countries with the lowest smoking rates.
+We can tell this becaues the median bar is lowest for the African continent.
+> > Note that we have not performed a statistical test for this.
+> > We will go over statistical tests later in the workshop.
+> {: .solution}
+{: .challenge}

 > ## Bonus Exercise: Other discrete geoms
 > Take a look a the ggplot [cheat sheet](https://ggplot2.tidyverse.org/).
-Find all the geoms listed under "Discrete X, Continuous Y".
+Find all the geoms listed under "one discrete, one continuous."
 Try replacing `geom_boxplot` with one of these other functions.
 >
 > > ## Example solution
 > >
 > > ~~~
 > > ggplot(data = smoking_1990) +
-> >   aes(x = continent, y = lung_cancer_pct) +
+> >   geom_violin(aes(x = continent, y = lung_cancer_pct))
-> >   geom_violin()
 > > ~~~
 > > {: .language-r}
 > >